-- If you are doing something fun that night or weekend, share it!
+- If you are doing something fun that night or in the weekend, share it!
 Check-ins are a great place to get to know each other a little better.
 You don't have to write out your weekend schedule, instead, keep it simple like "Going to the new Star Wars tonight!".
-It will surprise what interests you share with some of your co-worker.
+It will surprise you what interests you share with some of your co-worker.

 Tools for daily check-ins

 Here are some tools that can help you get started with check-ins;

 - Slack manager - for the technical people